Holographic discommensurations: Discommensurations

-We can also study the TD potential and charge density of such solutions as compared to the pure commensurate ``parent'' state, Fig.\ref{fig:Density}, which shows clearly that this incommensurate solution can be seen as a commensurate state with one localized \textit{discommensuration}(disc.) on top of it.
-Similarly, the solution with 18 CDW's per 19 unit cells includes a single discommensuration with deficiency of 1 CDW.
-As seen on Fig.\ref{fig:DiscSize}, the size of a disc. does indeed decrease when the lattice gets stronger as anticipated from our toy model.
-In this point of view the discommensuration is a soliton on the commensurate background with a topological charge $\pm 1$, coinciding with the number of missing/excess periods of the spontaneous charge modulation in the domain.
+From this point of view the discommensuration is a soliton on the commensurate background with a topological charge $\pm 1$, coinciding with the number of missing/excess periods of the spontaneous charge modulation in the domain.
 We observe both of these types of discommensurations in our model.
-The positive disc. appears when one considers wavelengths of the ionic lattice, larger then the wavelength of the spontaneous crystal $\lambda_k > \lambda_p^{RN}$, and the preferred commensurate fractions $N_p/N_k$ are larger then 1.
+The positive disc. appears when one considers wavelengths of the ionic lattice, larger then the wavelength of the spontaneous crystal $\lambda_k > \lambda_{p_0}$, and the preferred commensurate fractions $N_p/N_k$ are larger then 1.
 The negative discommensuration is seen when $N_p/N_k<1$.
 Both types are direct analogues of discommensuration studied in the context of charge density waves in \cite{mcmillan1976theory}.

-From Fig.\ref{fig:Density} it is apparent that the disc. carry a manifestly positive (negative) electric charge.
-The important difference between the holographic discommensuration and our trivial example is that its charge \textit{is not fixed} and varies smoothly, see Fig.\ref{fig:Charge}.
+From Fig.\ref{fig:Density} it is apparent that the discommensuration carry a manifestly positive (negative) electric charge.
+The important difference between the holographic discommensuration and the trivial example discusse din the Introduction is that its charge \textit{is not fixed} and varies smoothly, see Fig.\ref{fig:Charge}.
 To complete the comparison of the holographic discommensuration with the toy model expectations, let's consider the current profile of these solutions, Fig.\ref{fig:Currents}.
 Clearly, disc. serves as a domain wall in the staggered current order.